Top 5 Benefits of Integrating AI in Logistics

 Oftentimes in shipping, transport networks are complex, and figuring out the supply chain never is a singular equation.
 AI leverages the potential of shipment data, allowing companies to derive informative insights and better optimize their fleets.
 These innovations can take all user requirements and business constraints into account and provide the optimal linehaul capacity to help automate and schedule logistics plans for superior functionality.

-With a capacity to predict forthcoming volumes on the most granular level, every leg of a shipment’s journey can be solidified.
-This is especially prevalent in last-mile planning, which brings in the currently dwindling element of service level into play.
+With the capacity to predict forthcoming volumes on the most granular level, every leg of a shipment’s journey can be solidified.
+This is especially prevalent in last-mile planning, which brings the currently dwindling element of service level into play.

 How to leverage AI for Logistics?

-2021 has been a game-changing year for logistics technology solution companies.
-AI is due to grow from 12% to 60% within logistics over the next five years—showing how important it is for logistics players to get on board with these innovations.
+Recent years have been game-changing for logistics technology companies.
+AI is due to grow from 12% to 60% within logistics by 2026—showing how important it is for logistics players to get on board with these innovations.

 In order to stay competitive and leverage physical assets and infrastructure to the fullest logistics businesses need to take their digital organization as the first priority.
 Watch the following webinar to learn: